SAP-samples/cloud-btp-cli-api-codejam/exercises/05-core-services-api-prep/README.md

 You can try it out, too.

-If you haven't done already, you'll first need to clone this repository into your Dev Space, so you have access to all the files, including this script.
+If you haven't done already, you'll first need to clone this repository into your Dev Space, so you have access to all the files, including this script:

-👉 Follow the instructions for [Cloning this repository into your App Studio Dev Space](../../clone-this-repo.md).

-👉 Open up a new terminal in the Dev Space which will have restarted, so you can continue.
+👉 Follow the instructions for [Cloning this repository into your App Studio Dev Space](../../clone-this-repo.md), and then open up a new terminal in the Dev Space which will have restarted, so you can continue.

 After ensuring that you're still authenticated with the btp CLI (with `btp login`), you're ready run the script.
 It's a good idea at this stage to move to the directory containing it, and run it there, mostly because you'll be running another script in this same directory later.
 Here's how.